Asymmetric warfare: Role of civilians

-A survey of empirical literature on conflict, does not provide conclusive evidence on the aforementioned claims.
-But the framework provides a starting point to further explore the role of civilian information sharing in asymmetric warfare.
+A survey of the empirical literature on conflict, does not provide conclusive evidence on the claims.
+But the framework gives a starting point to explore the role of civilian information sharing in asymmetric warfare.

 War by proxy

 Where asymmetric warfare is carried out (generally covertly) by allegedly non-governmental actors who are connected to or sympathetic to a particular nation's (the "state actor's") interest, it may be deemed war by proxy.
-This is typically done to give deniability to the state actor.
-The deniability can be important to keep the state actor from being tainted by the actions, to allow the state actor to negotiate in apparent good faith by claiming they are not responsible for the actions of parties who are merely sympathizers, or to avoid being accused of belligerent actions or war crimes.
-If proof emerges of the true extent of the state actor's involvement, this strategy can backfire; for example see Iran-contra and Philip Agee.
+This is typically done to give the state actor deniability.
+The deniability can be crucial to keep the state actor from being tainted by the actions, to allow the state actor to negotiate in apparent good faith by claiming they are not responsible for the actions of parties who are merely sympathizers, or to avoid being accused of belligerent actions or war crimes.
+If proof emerges of the true extent of the state actor's involvement, this strategy can backfire; for example, see Iran-contra affair and Philip Agee.

 Examples

+American Indian Wars

+Benjamin Church designed his force primarily to emulate Native American patterns of war.
+Toward this end, Church endeavored to learn to fight like Native Americans from Native Americans.
+Americans became rangers exclusively under the tutelage of the Native American allies.
+(Until the end of the colonial period, rangers depended on Native Americans as both allies and teachers.)

+Church developed a special full-time unit mixing white colonists selected for frontier skills with friendly Native Americans to carry out offensive strikes against hostile Native Americans in terrain where normal militia units were ineffective.
+Church paid special care to outfitting, supplying and instructing his troops in ways inspired by indigenous methods of warfare and ways of living.
+He emphasized the adoption of indigenous techniques, which prioritized small, mobile and flexible units which used the countryside for cover, in lieu of massed frontal assaults by large formations.
+Benjamin Church is sometimes referred to as the father of Unconventional warfare.